latifyildirim/Hands-On-AWS/2023_02_10_Route53/README.md

 - Select newly created record's flag and hit the "create record" tab seen bottom

-- After show "showcname.[your DNS name].net" on the browser.
-It will reflects the "www.[your DNS name].net".
+- After show "showcname.begis.link" on the browser.
+It will reflects the "www.begis.link".
 After that "Delete"  this record

 ## Part 5 - Creating a Alias Record: